Cannes/25

 My Resources for Learning Modern Greek 🇬🇷

-Teach Yourself, Ellinika Tora, and Epikoinoniste work well, especially the last one, as it places a stronger emphasis on communication.
-As for Klik, it’s more focused on grammar and writing, making it ideal for those preparing for the proficiency exam.
-However, I don’t think it’s a good resource for self-study.
+Teach Yourself, Ellinika Tora, and Epikoinoniste Ellinika work well—especially the last one, as it places a stronger emphasis on communication.
+Klik, on the other hand, is more focused on grammar and writing, making it ideal for those preparing for proficiency exams.
+However, I don’t find it to be the best resource for self-study.

 TV Shows and Movies